 Different Views of Data Warehousing

 The term “Data Warehouse” was coined by William H. Inmon in his book, “Building the Data Warehouse“.
 In this book, Inmon defined the data warehouse as a subject-oriented, integrated, time-variant and non-volatile collection of data in support of management’s decision making process.
 This view was the accepted architecture for enterprise data warehousing, where the source applications provided data to be transformed through cleansing and re-formatting based on analytical requirements, then sent to a large central database used by a variety of applications and users.
 The large database is normalized, where tables are grouped together by subject areas that reflect general data categories (e.g., data on customers, products, finance, etc.).
 When applied in large enterprises the result is dozens of tables that are linked together by a web of relationships, providing a large-scale view of historical data for analysis.
 This design can be understood by business stakeholders during requirements development, but it can be cumbersome for developers to implement without sophisticated programming and tool manipulation.
-In addition, it can be difficult for users to join data from different sources into meaningful information and to access the information without a precise understanding of the sources of data and the structure of the data warehouse.
+In addition, it can be difficult for users to join data from different sources into meaningful information and to access the information without a precise understanding of the sources of data, its metadata, and the structure of the data warehouse.

 Figure 2: Traditional Inmon Enterprise Data Warehouse